 - Cash management accounts: Want to keep your cash close to your brokerage account?
 Fidelity offers a Cash Management account with no monthly fees, no minimum balance and reimbursement of all ATM fees nationwide.
 Charles Schwab offers a High Yield Investor Checking Account, also with no monthly fees or minimums, unlimited ATM fee rebates worldwide and 0.15% APY on your account balance.

 Charles Schwab vs. Fidelity: Which is best for you?

-Both Charles Schwab and Fidelity have long-standing track records, low fees, no account minimums and a diverse array of fund offerings.
+Both Charles Schwab and Fidelity have long-standing track records, low fees or no fees, no account minimums and a diverse array of fund offerings.
 Preference for either broker may depend on a personal inclination, such as the desire to try Fidelity’s no-expense index funds (available only to Fidelity clients) or the desire to trade futures, available on Charles Schwab’s platform but not Fidelity’s.
-Charles Schwab’s robo-advisor has no annual fee (note the cash account requirement, however), compared with Fidelity Go’s 0.35% management fee.
+Charles Schwab’s robo-advisor has no annual fee (note the cash account requirement, however), compared with Fidelity Go’s 0% management fee.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.